Updated February 15th, 2022

-This page describes how we (as the people behind Daily) handle the privacy of our users and their data.
+This page describes how we handle the privacy of our users and their data.
 We believe that the data of our users is none of our business.
 As a result, our products will never record user-specific and/or privacy-related information without explicitly asking the user.
 Data collected will be anonymised whenever possible and opting out is always possible whenever applicable.

 Via various channels (including our app and website), users might be requested to sign up for our newsletter.
 If declined, no data will be sent.
 If accepted, the email address provided will be added to our email list, including other information you provided such as your name.
 Information related to your license is submitted too, including the license type and whether it automatically renews.
 Submitted information might be updated at certain moments, such as when your license changes.
 This information is used to make newsletters as valuable as possible based on your usage.
 Our email list is low volume (usually no more than a few messages a year), and is generally limited to announcements of important new (beta) versions of our app.
 We do not sell or otherwise provide our email list to third-parties, with the exception of the company that provides the mailing list services (MailerLite).
 Subscription to our email list occurs via a secure SSL connection.
 Opting out is always possible.